udit-001/resume/README.md

 2. Navigate to "Secrets and variables" → "Actions"
 3. Click "New repository variable"
 4. Add each secret with its corresponding value

+### Available Workflows

+The repository includes two automated workflows:

+#### 1. Push-Based PDF Generation
+Located in `.github/workflows/build-pdf-push.yml`, this workflow:
+- Triggers automatically when changes are pushed to `src/main.typ`
+- Can also be triggered manually via workflow dispatch
+- Builds the resume using Typst
+- Uploads the generated PDFs as artifacts with a retention period of 30 days
+- Artifacts are named with the short SHA of the commit

+#### 2. Manual PDF Release
+Located in `.github/workflows/release.yml`, this workflow:
+- Can be triggered manually with customizable options:
+  - Option to send PDFs to Telegram
+  - Option to include phone number
+  - Option to use custom email instead of default emails
+  - Custom email input field
+- Creates a new GitHub release with the generated PDFs
+- Tags releases with the current date (format: YYYY.MM.DD)
+- Uploads PDFs as both artifacts and release assets
+- Supports all features of the resume generation script

+### Using the Workflows

+1. For push-based builds:
+   - Simply push changes to `src/main.typ`
+   - The workflow will automatically trigger and generate PDFs

+2. For manual releases:
+   - Go to the "Actions" tab in your repository
+   - Select "Create PDF Release"
+   - Configure the desired options
+   - Click "Run workflow"

+The generated PDFs will be available as:
+- Artifacts in the workflow run
+- Release assets (for manual releases)
+- In the `dist/` directory (which is git-ignored)